 Reviewing Criminal Justice services (including prisons, police forces and probation offices)

-The service you receive from the NHS in England will never be adversely affected by your feedback on hospitals, GP surgeries, dental practices or any other health provider and you can review anonymously if you wish.
+The service you receive from the criminal justice system will never be adversely affected by your feedback on hospitals, prisons, police forces and probation offices or any other criminal justice provider and you can review anonymously if you wish.
 You should respect the anonymity of other service users and staff at the service you are reviewing by not using their names.

 The “Leave review” feature available on many criminal justice service provider profiles on the CJH website allows you to review the service you received or the service you witnessed a friend or a family member receiving.
-This is not a formal complaint procedure and if you wish to make a complaint you should read our guide to making a complaint.
+This is not a formal complaint procedure and if you wish to make a complaint you should read the departments or services guide to making a complaint.

 Criminal justice agencies and providers are not obliged to read or respond to reviews, though many do.
 If you want a reply to your feedback you should contact the provider of the criminal justice service directly or alternatively contact the commissioner of the service.